tlepple/iceberg-intro-workshop/README.md

 ---

 Click on the tab `Access Keys` :  The key was created during the build too.
+We use this key & secret key to configure AWS CLI.

 ---